-For further information regarding CLEP, contact the University Testing Services, at EDB 302 or 602/965-7146.
+For more information, call University Testing Services at 602/965-7146 or stop by EDB 302.

 International Baccalaureate Diploma/Certificate.
 Students who present an International Baccalaureate Diploma/Certificate may qualify for university credit, depending on the level of the examination and the grade received.
 Arizona State University grants credit for higher-level courses only.
 A grade of 5 qualifies the student to receive credit for up to two introductory courses while a grade of 4 qualifies a student to receive credit for one introductory course.
-No credit is awarded for the English as a Second Language (English B) or foreign language examinations (Foreign Language A or B).
-Credit is awarded according to the table of "International Baccalaureate Diploma/Certificate Credit," page 40.
+No credit is awarded for the English as a Second Language (English B).
+Credit is awarded according to the table of "International Baccalaureate Diploma/Certificate Credit," page 56.

 Comprehensive Examinations.
 A comprehensive examination is intended to permit a student to establish academic credit in a field in which the student has gained experience or competence equivalent to an established university course.
-Applications are given
+Applications are given only for courses listed in the current catalog and only for courses in which a comprehensive examination can serve as a satisfactory measure of accomplishment.